ZhongPengQun2/ZhongPengQun2.github.io/docs/English-Learning/Learning.md

 - get missing   找不到
 - Black Duck is comprised of multiple containers
 - negotiation
+- just for awareness of the page
 - a release against this product
 - This feature shows exactly what other meeting participants are seeing and is rolling out now
 - any other variant of Linux
 - request an exception
 - Summit
+- one is sufficient
+  - 一个就足够了
+- at that point
+  - 就在那时
+- existing tickets remain intact and undisturbed
 - corp
+- due to corner cases
+  - 由于极端情况
 - uglified
 - Intervention
 - If you like to make your limit permanent,